laravel-ja/ja-docs-8.x/original-en/blade.md

 <a name="default-merged-attributes"></a>
 #### Default / Merged Attributes

 Sometimes you may need to specify default values for attributes or merge additional values into some of the component's attributes.
 To accomplish this, you may use the attribute bag's `merge` method.
-This method is particularly useful for defining a set a default CSS classes that should always be applied to a component:
+This method is particularly useful for defining a set of default CSS classes that should always be applied to a component:

     <div {{ $attributes->merge(['class' => 'alert alert-'.$type]) }}>
         {{ $message }}